 Andie Tucher

-Associate Professor and Director of the Ph.D.
-Program, Journalism School
+Professor of Journalism and Director of the Communications Ph.D.
+Program

 Columbia University